 4. Manufacturing Plant: Your skin synthesizes chemicals.
 Constantly there are complex chemical reactions going on in your skin to regenerate cells, repairing damage and synthesize vitamins D and E.

 Take Care: Ensure all the skin products you use have ingredients that stimulate skin cell renewal, have antioxidants and natural anti-inflammatory like Omega fatty acids.
-Also, eat healthy as your skin requires the right nutrients to function smoothly.
+Also, for proper skin care, eat healthy as your skin requires the right nutrients to function smoothly.

 5. Switchboard: Your skin transfers information.
 The nerves in the skin respond to different stimuli, including touch, pain, pressure, and temperature and pass along information to the central nervous system.
 It assists with social and sexual stimulation.